darkskyapp/translations/README.md

 This software module was developed in order to work around these issues.
-We are modifying the Forecast API text summary code to generate a machine-readable format rather than English; summaries of this format are then handed off to this module for translation into the desired language.
+We are modifying the Forecast API text summary code to generate a machine-readable format (described below) rather than it's usual English; summaries in this new format are then handed off to this module for translation into the desired language.
 Since this module is open-source, anyone may contribute additional language components to it, so that the desired language can be used in the Forecast API.

 The API (and therefore this module as well) is written in JavaScript, and meant to be used as a [Node.JS][3] [module][4].
 Knowledge of that environment is